 (i) A written report shall be prepared by the relevant Director.
 The report may be prepared by the Director on his or her own initiative or at the request of an Executive Member, an Executive Committee or the whole Executive.
-A template for executive reports is shown at Annexe A to this Protocol along
+A template for decision making reports is shown at Annexe A.

-- with examples of the format for the Council and regulatory committee and an information item. - (ii) Paragraph 10(ii) shall apply to the Committee report. - (iii) A draft of the report will be considered by the Corporate Management Team. - (iv) Following the consideration of a report by the Corporate Management Team, the draft report (amended as necessary, or appropriate) shall be considered at a briefing meeting of the Executive, the purpose of which, will solely be for Officers to brief the Executive on matters connected with the making of the executive decisions for determination. - (v) The Director shall be responsible for ensuring that a draft of the report is sent to the Borough Solicitor and Borough Treasurer not less than five working days before it is considered by the Corporate Management Team. - (vi) Following the briefing meeting, the Director must forward a copy of the completed report to the Democratic and Registration Services Section, not less than seven clear days before the meeting of the Executive, or the Executive Committee.
+- (ii) Paragraph 10(ii) shall apply to the Committee report. - (iii) A draft of the report will be considered by the Corporate Management Team. - (iv) Following the consideration of a report by the Corporate Management Team, the draft report (amended as necessary, or appropriate) shall be considered at a briefing meeting of the Executive, the purpose of which, will solely be for Officers to brief the Executive on matters connected with the making of the executive decisions for determination. - (v) The Director shall be responsible for ensuring that a draft of the report is sent to the Borough Solicitor and Borough Treasurer not less than five working days before it is considered by the Corporate Management Team. - (vi) Following the briefing meeting, the Director must forward a copy of the completed report to the Democratic and Registration Services Section, not less than seven clear days before the meeting of the Executive, or the Executive Committee.
 The Democratic and Registration Services Section will be responsible for ensuring that the report is available for public inspection for at least five clear working days before the Executive meeting. - (vii) After each individual Executive decision has been made, a report on the Executive decision shall be made through the Executive Work Programme and Forward Plan System.
 Although the responsibility for each record being made is, legally, the responsibility of the Director of Corporate Services (or representative), all Members present at the meeting shall afford full cooperation on the completion of such form.